Paul Salveson: Political career

 Salveson was elected to Kirklees Council in 2012 for the Labour Party, and he represented the Golcar ward until 2013, when he stepped down.
 He said after stepping down: "In an ideal world I’d be able to do both my council work and continue my interests in the national Transport Focus board, but in reality if you want to do one well, and to maximum effect, one has got to give.".
 Salveson was formerly the vice-chair of the Colne Valley Constituency Labour Party.

 In late 2014, he joined the Yorkshire Party, saying the "vitality in Scotland confirmed that it was the right choice to make".
 In 2015, he stood as the party's parliamentary candidate in Colne Valley.

 In 2011, Salveson published Socialism with a Northern Accent, described by former Deputy Prime Minister John Prescott as "an important account of Labour's traditional, community-based values with many lessons for today".
 The book makes the case for the renewal of popular socialism through devolution to the North of England.

 Salveson has written twice for The Guardian, both on devolution for Yorkshire.
 He has also proposed for the re-integration of the Lancashire and Yorkshire Railway services, to follow the successful example of the integrated regional services in Germany and Switzerland.
 Salveson has expressed his conviction that continuous growth in the railway industry is required, in order to stimulate demand and encourage more people to use the services.
-In the 2000s, Salverson had a column in industry publication Rail.
+In the 2000s, Salveson had a column in industry publication Rail.

 Salveson is currently Secretary General of the Hannah Mitchell Foundation. he also writes for Chartist magazine, Big Issue North and other publications.
-In August 2016, he moved from Yorkshire back to Lancashire and now lives in Bretherton.
+In August 2016, he moved from Yorkshire back to Lancashire but now lives in Kents Bank.